Florida Southern College: Fine arts

-The music department offers programs for degrees such as a Bachelor of Arts, Bachelor of Music in performance, Bachelor of Music Education, and Bachelor of Science in Music Management.
-The department maintains several large ensembles, including the wind ensemble, symphony band, jazz ensemble, symphony orchestra, and several choral groups.
+The music department maintains several large ensembles, including the wind ensemble, symphony band, jazz ensemble, symphony orchestra, and several choral groups.
 Each large ensemble is featured in concert at least once every semester through the Festival of Fine Arts.
-Smaller chamber ensembles include the flute choir, clarinet choir, saxophone choir, horn choir, trumpet choir, trombone choir, tuba choir, cello choir, viola choir, percussion ensemble, and vocal chamber ensemble.
-The opera theater usually produces one fully staged opera every academic year in collaboration with the Imperial Symphony Opera at the Branscomb Auditorium.
-The music faculty is a group of accomplished performers and teachers, who over the years have been joined by internationally acclaimed performers like Beverly Wolff and Robert MacDonald.

-Branscomb Memorial Auditorium is located on the Frank Lloyd Wright campus of Florida Southern College in Lakeland, Florida.
-Architect Nils Schweitzer, a protégé of Frank Lloyd Wright, designed the structure to complement Wright's original “Child of the Sun” concept.
+Smaller chamber ensembles are numerous.
+The opera theater usually produces an opera every year.
+Among music faculty have been Beverly Wolff and Robert MacDonald.
+Branscomb Memorial Auditorium is located on the Frank Lloyd Wright campus.
+Architect Nils Schweitzer, a protégé of Frank Lloyd Wright, designed the structure to complement Wright's original "Child of the Sun" concept.
 Construction was completed in 1963.
 Dedicated to Bishop John Branscomb of the Florida Conference of the United Methodist Church, the auditorium hosted its first performance in 1964.
-Since that time, the Branscomb Memorial Auditorium stage has presented artists and performing groups from six continents through the college's annual Festival of Fine Arts series.
-Not only is Branscomb Memorial Auditorium a historic structure, it is acoustically one of the very best concert halls in the United States.
-With a natural audio reverberation time of approximately 1.3 seconds, it has been compared by many artists to Carnegie Hall.

 The theater department puts on five main-stage shows a year in the Buckner Theater, including two musicals.
 A musical theatre major was added in Fall 2013.
-The college's Festival of Fine Arts is the longest-running theater and musical performance in Polk County and has hosted world-renowned artists Kathleen Battle, André Watts, I Musici di Roma, Jennifer Larmore, Sylvia McNair, and The Munich Symphony Orchestra.
+The institution's Festival of Fine Arts is the longest-running theater and musical performance in Polk County and has hosted artists Kathleen Battle, André Watts, I Musici di Roma, Jennifer Larmore, Sylvia McNair, and The Munich Symphony Orchestra.
 As of 2017, Florida Southern College was rated #19 Best Theatre Program by the Princeton Review.

+Rankings

+Florida Southern College was ranked by U.S. News & World Report as No. 11 out of 135 institutions in Regional Universities South in the 2025 Best Colleges rankings.
+The institution was also ranked No. 20 in Best Value Schools and tied for No. 9 in Most Innovative Schools.

 Athletics

 Florida Southern's athletic teams are known as the Moccasins, often shortened to Mocs.
 Prior to 1926, Florida Southern athletes were known as the Southerners.
 The official colors are scarlet and white, though athletes sport red, white, and blue uniforms.
-Florida Southern is an NCAA Division II institution, the college's athletic teams participate in the Sunshine State Conference (SSC).
-Florida Southern has won 30 NCAA Division II championships.
-The Moccasins have won national titles in each of the last three seasons.
-The men's golf team won its 13th title in 2017; women's lacrosse won its first championship in 2016; and in 2015, the men's basketball team won its second overall national championship.
+Florida Southern is an NCAA Division II institution, the institution's athletic teams participate in the Sunshine State Conference (SSC).